Sober Living Program

-- All prospective individuals will undertake an interview with the head resident of the house.
-This verifies exactly what the interviewee hopes to get out of the sober living environment.
+- All prospective individuals will undertake an interview with the House Manager of the house.
+This ensures that the house is a good fit for the interviewee.

-- Upon admittance to the sober living program, residents must pay their first month’s rent fee, including a $100 deposit.
+- Upon admittance to the sober living program, residents must pay their first month’s rent fee and a $100 deposit.
 In addition, you will sign a contract which outlines all the regulations.